CalianaFortin/CalianaFortin.github.io/essays/A-critical-review-of-RadGrad.md

 ### The Courses

 One of my main complaints of this page is that the courses are hard to select.
-The gif below demonstrates this.

 <img class="ui centered image" src="../images/RadGrad(2)PlannerPage.png" alt="NONE">